What you need to know

 - Wynn Boston Harbor Workforce Development Plan (coming soon)

 Apply for a License or Registration

-Candidates for employment in the expanded gaming industry are required to be licensed or registered by the Massachusetts Gaming Commission.
+Certain candidates for employment in the expanded gaming industry are required to be licensed or registered by the Massachusetts Gaming Commission before beginning work.

 To learn more about the licensing and registration process, click here.